Anag03/shopping-Blaze/README.md

 # shopping-Blaze
-Automated tests for blaze web
+Automated tests for blaze web and api tests

 1. Install nodejs
 2. Install cypress library and the faker library, use npm install